Dyalog/ride/docs/protocol.md

 ```json
 ["TraceForward",{"win":123}] // RIDE -> Interpreter
 ```
-Request the current line in a trace window be moved forward.
+Request the current line in a trace window be moved forward (skip to next line).

 <a name=RestartThreads></a>
 ```json